Billkyriaf/computer_architecture_2/README.md

 |           full           | 1.509679 |         0.005320         |         0.000039         |       0.292270       |

-Full set associative gives the best CPI for this simulation.
-Fully associative cache i generally great for performance but is very complex from the hardware perspective.
-Since this is L1 cache and is only 256kB in size this is a relatively realistic scenario.
+Full set associative gives the best `CPI` for this simulation.
+Fully associative cache is generally great for performance but is very complex from the hardware perspective.
+Since this is `L1 cache` and is only `256kB` in size this is a relatively realistic scenario.

 ### 3.1.6.
 L2 associativity